When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Will You Know If It Happens?

-You can read more about the symptoms of implantation in our article DPO Symptoms: Recognize The Signs You Could Be Pregnant.
+You can read more about these specific signs in our article DPO Symptoms: Recognize The Signs You Could Be Pregnant.

 What Happens After Implantation?

-Find out more about pregnancy testing after implantation in our article When Can I Do a Pregnancy Test After Implantation?
+Find out more about testing timing in our guide: When Can I Do a Pregnancy Test After Implantation?

 Timing Sex to Get Pregnant

-The best time to have sex to get pregnant is during the five days leading up to ovulation and within a day of ovulation.
-However, as women’s menstrual cycles can vary, pinpointing this time can be difficult.
+The best time to get pregnant is the “fertile window” (the five days before ovulation plus ovulation day).
+However, since menstrual cycles vary, hitting this target can be tricky.

 FAQs